Phoenix dactylifera, the true date palm, is a member of Arecaceae, the palm

-Green to blue-green fronds, up to 15' long, 2' wide, slightly curved, v-shaped central
+Green to blue-green fronds, up to 15' long, 2' wide, slightly curved, a v-shaped central

 The trunk has a diamond pattern from cut fronds, can be up to 2' in diameter, and may be

-Finely branching roots with no tap root.
-Roots are normally encouraged to grow out 15'
+Finely branching, with no tap root.
+The roots are normally encouraged to grow out 15' from

 Cultivars of Note:

-in Algeria.
-Widely grown in California, grown in Nevada, unsuccessful in Arizona.
+sweet.
+Originated in Algeria.
+Widely grown in California, grown in Nevada, unsuccessful in

 'Medjool' large, soft, very sweet.
-Originated in Morocco.
+A high quality

 Toxic / Danger:

-No. Sharp spines at the base of each frond may cause severe injury unless
+Sharp spines at the base of each frond may cause severe injury unless removed.

 Cultivation and Uses